International Arctic Science Committee (IASC)

 - supporting the development of international cooperation

 Decisions are taken by the IASC Council which meets annually, usually in conjunction with the Arctic Science Summit Week.
-The UK is represented at Council meetings by the Head of the NERC Arctic Office, Henry Burgess.
+The UK is represented at Council meetings by the Head of the NERC Arctic Office, Henry Burgess, who was elected to the IASC presidency in 2022 for a four year term.

 There are five Working Groups which encourage and support science-led international programmes by offering opportunities for planning and coordination, and by facilitating communication and access to infrastructure.
 UK membership is determined by the NERC Arctic Office after open competition.